sp1icer/sp1icer.github.io/_posts/2021-06-05-scriptkiddie.md

 ![A Rapid7 threat advisory for msfvenom APK Template Command Injection.](/assets/images/scriptkiddie/rapid7_msfvenom_exploit.png)

 Interesting - so this means that `msfconsole` already has a module to exploit itself, ironically.
 We'll go ahead and use that in a second, but first I want to sidebar and go analyze _what_ this exploit is, and how it gets used.
-And again - _go read Justin's original work._ I'd be remiss if I didn't mention it one last time, it's _that_ good.

 ## >> JUSTIN ANALYZING JUSTIN